India-Israel Relations

 Israel Aerospace Industries (IAI) and the Indian state-owned Defense Research and Development Organization (DRDO) began collaborating on a jointly developed surface-to-air missile system for the Indian Army in 2015.
 Indian officials purchased 321 launchers and 8,356 missiles from the Israeli military in 2015.
 India uses Israel-made unmanned drones for surveillance and military purposes and ordered 16 drones in 2015.

-The government of India quietly approved the purchase of 10 armored Heron TP drone vehicles from Israel on September 11, 2015, at a price of $400 million.
+The government of India quietly approved the purchase of 10 armored Heron TP drone vehicles from Israel on September 11, 2015, for $400 million.
 These drones will help secure India’s borders and will be operated by members of India’s air force.
 An original proposal for the purchase was presented in 2012, but the program did not receive political backing until 2015.

 In October 2014 India and Israel reached a deal for India to purchase 8,356 Spike anti-tank guided missiles and 321 missile launchers developed by Israeli Rafael Advanced Defense Systems Ltd. This contract was deferred prior to its signature, however, due to costs and vendor issues.
 The Indian Ministry of Defense announced in March 2017 that the contract, worth approximately $1 billion, would finally be moving forward.

 Israel Aerospace Industries (IAI) announced in April 2017 that it had struck a deal with India’s Army and Navy to supply them with an advanced air defense system worth upwards of $2 billion.
-The deal was described by IAI as Israel’s largest ever defense deal.
+IAI described the deal as Israel’s largest defense deal ever.

-The Indian military carried out their first successful tests of the Israeli-made Surface-to-air Python and Derby missile system (SPYDER) on May 11, 2017.
-The launch of the SPYDER system went off without a hitch, and all three missiles that were launched hit their targets.
+The Indian military conducted their first successful tests of the Israeli-made Surface-to-air Python and Derby missile system (SPYDER) on May 11, 2017.
+The launch of the SPYDER system went off without a hitch, and all three launched missiles hit their targets.
 Python and Derby missiles comprise the SPYDER system, which also features an onboard radar for increased accuracy.
-The system, which is made for low-altitude missile strikes, has a range of 15km.
+The system, made for low-altitude missile strikes, has a range of 15km.

 Indian Prime Minister Narendra Modi’s security service recruited 30 dogs from Israel in 2017, trained to attack, sniff for bombs and drugs, and track criminals.

-The Indian military deployed an Israeli-developed comprehensive integrated border management system (CIBMS) along its border with Pakistan in August 2017.
-The fence will be monitored by sensors and security cameras and will alert people in monitoring facilities when a breach has occurred.
-Indian officials announced plans to seal all of their 6,300km borders with Pakistan and Bangladesh with the Israeli smart-fence.
+The Indian military deployed an Israeli-developed comprehensive, integrated border management system (CIBMS) along its border with Pakistan in August 2017.
+Sensors and security cameras will monitor the fence and alert people in monitoring facilities when a breach occurs.
+Indian officials announced plans to seal all of their 6,300km borders with Pakistan and Bangladesh with the Israeli smart fence.

 India participated in the Israeli Blue Flag military exercise for the first time in November 2017.

 Due to rising tensions with China, India announced plans in July 2020 to purchase additional weapons from Israel.
-Indian Defense Minister Rajnath Singh and his Israeli counterpart Benny Gantz discussed strengthening bilateral ties and Singh expressed interest in encouraging greater participation of Israeli defense companies in India’s defense manufacturing sector.
+Indian Defense Minister Rajnath Singh and his Israeli counterpart Benny Gantz discussed strengthening bilateral ties.
+Singh expressed interest in encouraging greater participation of Israeli defense companies in India’s defense manufacturing sector.

 Agriculture

 In 2006, Israeli and Indian ministers of agriculture signed a long-term cooperation and training deal, which has since been supervised by field experts from Mashav, an international development program of Israel’s Foreign Ministry.
-In 2008, the two nations started a $50 million shared agriculture fund, focusing on dairy, farming technology and micro-irrigation.
+In 2008, the two nations started a $50 million shared agriculture fund focusing on dairy, farming technology, and micro-irrigation.
 This constituted the Indo-Israel Agricultural Project.
-In 2011, India and Israel signed an agreement to foster cooperation on urban water systems, which came after more than a decade of joint research, development and shared investment in the countries’ respective water technologies.
+In 2011, India and Israel signed an agreement to foster cooperation on urban water systems after more than a decade of joint research, development, and shared investment in the countries’ respective water technologies.

 Ties Deepen